Automotive Cyber Security Timeline

 1997 - General Motors Corporation offer Cadillacs with OnStar telematics.

 1996 - Only done 30,000.
-Honest, guv, car clocking has always been an issue, but using a laptop digital odometers can be altered.
+Honest, guv, car clocking has always been an issue, by using a laptop digital odometers can be altered.

 October 1992 - Third generation Mitsubishi Debonair limousine came with the world's first Lidar based distance warning.